albertogg/gomodoro/README.md

 Each option flag has a default value:

-- Pomodoro work interval is set to 25 minutes.
+- `-p` Pomodoro work interval is set to 25 minutes.
-- Short break interval is set to 5 minutes.
+- `-s` Short break interval is set to 5 minutes.
-- Large break interval is set to 30 minutes.
+- `-l` Large break interval is set to 30 minutes.
-- Pomodoro runs interval is set to 4 runs.
+- `-r` Pomodoro runs interval is set to 4 runs.

 To modify every default value: